software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
 > Implement a REST API endpoint for _getting all (published) quizzes_ in newest to oldest order.
 The endpoint should support an optional [request parameter](https://www.baeldung.com/spring-request-param) for filtering the quizzes by a category, such as `?categoryId=1`.
+Return an appropriate HTTP status code and error message in the following error cases:
+>
+> - Category with the provided id is not found (if the request parameter is provided)
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.